jpuck/tien-len-rulez/README.md

 2’s cannot be used as part of a straight.

-Straights do not wrap around from Ace back to 3. e.g. K,A,2,3 is not allowed because 2's cannot be used in straights.
-Moreover, furthermore, similarly, K,A,3 or K,A,3,4 is stupid, so don't try.
+Straights do not wrap around from Ace back to 3. e.g. `K,A,2,3` is not allowed because 2's cannot be used in straights.
+Moreover, furthermore, similarly, neither `K,A,3` nor `K,A,3,4` are intelligible, so don't try.

 ### New Orleans Adaptation

 After being introduced to New Orleans, Louisiana the alcoholics there have, of course, adapted this to a drinking game.

 When playing with 2 players, an object, usually a shot glass, is placed in between the two players at the side of the table.
 When a player wins, the shot glass moves one step towards the losing player.
 If the shot glass moves an additional step towards the same losing player, that loser must take a shot.
-This amounts to 5 “stations” on the table where if the shot glass reaches the closest station to you, because you’re a fucking loser, you must take a shot.
+This amounts to 5 "stations" on the table where if the shot glass reaches the closest station to you, because you’re a fucking loser, you must take a shot.

 When playing with more than 2 players, it must be determined who is the ultimate loser.
 Once the winning player discards or plays their final card to win, a new round begins with the next player clockwise to the winner.
 Even if this means that the next player can simply play all the cards in their hand with a legitimate play.
 This process continues until the ultimate loser is found.
 If the same player loses twice in a row, they must take a shot.

 If a player is caught cheating, that player has to take a shot.

-Typically most New Orleanians will take a “courtesy shot” anytime someone else takes a shot, because they don’t want to miss out on the fun.
+Typically most New Orleanians will take a "courtesy shot" anytime someone else takes a shot, because they don’t want to miss out on the fun.

 ## Strategy Guide